For all the teachers who have (ever had) a class that made them feel like a failure, I see you. This blog post is for you.

 By November, I had completely lost control of the class.

 Right around that time, Jon Cowart, Director of Foreign Language at an urban school in Memphis TN, started posting classroom management videos in the iFLT/ NTPRS/ CI Teaching FB group.
 His videos drastically changed my approach.
-I took a hard look at myself, and realized I needed a much more consistent, structured, and strict classroom management approach.
+I took a hard look at myself, and realized I needed a much more consistent and structured classroom management approach.
 Jon made me realize that some classes need a very structured environment, and he gave me the tools to take back control.

 I used what Jon calls a hard reset.
 I created a behavior plan with our assistant principal and got buy-in from the homeroom teachers.
 I shared the behavior plan with the class, answered questions, and each student signed a copy of the plan.
 Then, I had them physically leave the classroom and re-enter under the new behavior plan.
 A few students entered the classroom shouting and dancing, I had them exit and try again until they entered quietly.
 Once we sat down, some students immediately tested the new plan by talking over me, and I responded according to the plan.
 It was super hard to remain consistent, I felt like I was constantly interrupting instruction to follow the behavior plan, I felt I was being a mean teacher… but within a week or two, things started getting somewhat back under control.
 One student even apologized to me!
 I used this small momentum to try to build our community again by doing Special Person.
 I will admit I was never a fan of Special Person, because I find it very repetitive.
-But it worked very well with this class so I milked it :
+But I have been wrong about Special Person so I milked it:

 - Special Person process (I did not follow the full process, I kept my process very simple and very structured)